lexffe/discorder/README.md

  - State will be saved when you leave and restored when you open again

 Next on the list to be worked on is history, and the channel listening system mentioned above

+## Usage

+Run the executable and follow the instructions on screen

 Controlls: